jeanrie/Final-Project-Deep-Learning/Refit Dataset/README.md

 The Energy Disaggregation utilized Cleaned data of House 17 and 18.

 ### LSTM Dataset
 This Folder contains the cleaned dataset that was used by the authors.
-House 17 and House 18 which was renamed to House 1 and House 2.
+House 17 and House 18 was renamed to House 1 and House 2.